Biking Skills Park

 In 2020, we commissioned Global Actions Sports Solutions (GASS) and Community Trail Design, LLC to design a gateway Bicycle Skills Park at the Triangle Hill Sports Area of the Baird Creek Greenway.
 The owner of GASS, Jeremy Witek of Madison, is nationally known for building these types of courses.

 The addition of this purpose-built mountain bike course is to provide a fun, safe, and equitable space for youth and off-road cyclists to develop their skills on a variety of obstacles to prepare them for the technical trail system in the Greenway.
-The course will include a beginner track, an intermediate track for growing skills and an advanced track for challenging seasoned riders.
+The course includes a beginner track, an intermediate track for growing skills and an advanced track for challenging experienced riders.

 Course Features

-Start Hub: the start hub will provide a slight gravitational push to help riders overcome features that are incorporated into each track.
+Start Hub: the start hub provides a slight gravitational push to help riders overcome features that are incorporated into each track.
 It will include a stone wall around the perimeter and a level platform which will be both visually appealing and will serve as a gathering place for riders.

 Asphalt Pump Track: a looping trail area of berms and rollers, that are ideal for kids on striders as well as professional cyclists.
 The value of this track is to promote rider skills.

 Intermediate Track (blue line): in order to provide additional skill building, the intermediate line transitions away from the flat hilltop and onto the slope.
-The intermediate track will bench cut into the slope face and use large grade reversals, changes in trail grade, and allow for flow, speed, and small airtime opportunities.
-The track will incorporate rock and flagstone.
+The intermediate track bench cuts into the slope face and use large grade reversals, changes in trail grade, and allow for flow, speed, and small airtime opportunities.
+The track incorporates rock and flagstone.

-Advanced Track (black line): the advanced line will take a more direct plunge down the slope and will provide riders with both exposure and technical challenges.
-Using steeper trail gradient, the advanced track will incorporate elements such as chunky rock gardens, rock slabs, and jumps.
+Advanced Track (black line): the advanced line takes a more direct plunge down the slope and will provide riders with both exposure and technical challenges.
+Using steeper trail gradient, the advanced track incorporates elements such as chunky rock gardens, rock slabs, and jumps.

 Expenses